 Zakat is the compulsory transfer of ownership of a portion of the wealth of the giver, calculated at the rate of 2.5%, to poor and deserving Muslims who qualify to receive Zakat according to Islamic Law.

-Zakat is calculated after the passing of a complete Hijri calendar year on the market value of all Zakatable Assets after deducting Zakatable Liabilities.
+Zakat is calculated on the total market value of all Zakatable Assets after deducting all Zakatable Liabilities.

-What are Zakatable Assets?1
+1.2 - What are Zakatable Assets?1

 Assets which have the potential to grow are Zakatable Assets.